Yerzhan-Abeyev/SpotiFight/README.md

 | 12+    | Hard       | 500 pts + time bonus |

 ### Local Songs
 Pick an artist.
-The game analyzes their catalog and builds a word pool from their lyrics.
-Every session is unique to the artist, their signature words, their themes.
+The game fetches their top tracks via Deezer, analyzes the lyrics, and builds a word pool from their signature vocabulary.
+Every session is unique to the artist and their themes.
-Search any song from their full Spotify catalog during gameplay.
-The word just needs to appear in the lyrics — it can also be in the title.

 ### Duel Mode
 Real-time 1v1 — create or join a room with a 4-letter code.
 Both players get the same word and race to find a valid song.
-First to **6 points** with a **2-point lead** wins.
+First to **6 points** with a **2-point lead** wins (deuce rule).

 - Wrong answer locks you out for the round; your opponent sees what you picked.
 - Round ends when one player answers correctly, both get it wrong, or the 20-second timer runs out.
-- A short Spotify/Deezer preview plays after each correct answer.
+- A short audio preview plays after each correct answer.
 - Scores are shown live throughout the match.

 ### Daily Challenge
-One word per day, the same for every player.
-Solved days are tracked in your calendar.
+One word per day, shared across all players.
+Solved days are tracked in a calendar.
+You have 3 attempts before the challenge locks for the day.

 ## Song Previews

-After a correct answer in any mode, a 9–10 second audio preview of the chosen song plays automatically.
-Previews come from Spotify's `preview_url`; if unavailable, the Deezer API is used as a fallback.
+After a correct answer, a 9–10 second audio preview plays automatically with a fade-in/out effect and a brief radio-static intro.
+Previews are sourced from the Deezer API.

 ## Personal Records

-- **Global mode:** your all-time best score and streak are saved and shown before each game.
+- **Global mode:** all-time best score and streak, shown before each game.
-- **Local mode:** each artist has their own record, displayed in the artist bar during play.
+- **Local mode:** per-artist record, displayed in the artist bar during play.

-Records are stored locally in the browser via `localStorage`.
+Records are stored in the browser via `localStorage` and synced to Supabase when signed in.

 ## Tech

 - Node.js + Express backend
 - Socket.io for real-time duel matchmaking and gameplay
-- Spotify Web API (Client Credentials flow), token served by the backend, credentials never exposed to the browser
-- [Deezer API](https://developers.deezer.com) as a free preview fallback (no key required)
+- [Deezer API](https://developers.deezer.com) for track search, artist top tracks, and previews — no API key required
 - [lyrics.ovh](https://lyrics.ovh) for lyric verification
+- Supabase for Google OAuth, user profiles, and score persistence
 - Vanilla JS, no frontend framework
 - Tailwind CSS via CDN